Workforce Continuing Education

 Training is delivered in a variety of formats.
 Let our training solutions make a positive difference for your company or organization.

 Wake Tech is an accredited institution of higher learning offering high-quality courses that qualify for company tuition assistance programs.
 If your company offers this generous benefit, please visit our website and explore the wide array of courses our Corporate and Business Solutions Division can offer.

 Wake Tech has been designated by the North Carolina Community College System as a center for formal apprenticeship training.
 We assist companies' customized apprenticeship training programs by providing the instructional component of the apprenticeship experience.

 Wake Tech assists area industry with a full range of courses to train and retrain employees so that they remain competitive and up to date on industry standards.
 These courses are available at Wake Tech’s Advanced Manufacturing Center or on site at company locations.

 Wake Tech's customized training programs support North Carolina's economic development initiatives by providing training assistance for eligible business and industries.
-The programs enhances the growth potential of these companies and increases retention of the existing industry base while equipping North Carolina’s workforce with the skills for successful employment in emerging industries.
+The programs enhance the growth potential of these companies and increase retention of the existing industry base while equipping North Carolina’s workforce with the skills for successful employment in emerging industries.

 Professional Development courses are available in the following areas: